View basket (0 items $0.00)

 “When the heart is affected it reacts on the brain,” wrote Darwin; “and the state of the brain again reacts through the pneumogastric (vagus) nerve on the heart; so that under any excitement there will be much mutual action and reaction between these, the two most important organs of the body” (Darwin, 1872, P69).
 This is perhaps one of the first Western scientific acknowledgements of the mind-body connection!

 The word, vagus, is Latin for wanderer.
 Indeed, the influence of the vagus nerve is diffuse.
 It originates in the medulla oblongata in the brain stem and projects to many visceral organs including the heart, lungs and digestive tract, independently of the spinal column.
-The vagal system represents a complex of nerve branches that relay signals from the brain to the body (afferent), and from visceral organs to the brain (efferent).
+The vagal system represents a complex of nerve branches that relay signals from the brain to the body (efferent), and from visceral organs to the brain (afferent).
 This bi-directional influence allows for the efficient regulation of metabolic output in response to environmental demands.

 Activity of the vagus nerve is referred to as vagal tone and measured vis-à-vis respiratory sinus arrhythmia (RSA).
 RSA refers to the rhythmic increase and decrease in heart rate that occurs synchronously with breathing.
-During inhalation our heart rate increases (sympathetic nervous system influence) and vagal influence decreases.
+During inhalation, our heart rate increases (sympathetic nervous system influence) and vagal influence decreases.

 During exhalation, however, heart rate decreases as vagus influence increases (parasympathetic nervous system influence).
 RSA, as an indicator of vagal tone, is used examine the functional state of the parasympathetic nervous system.